 The impact of a viral deepfake on your brand can be devastating.
 Consider the following scenarios:

-- False Statements: A deepfake video circulates showing your CEO making derogatory remarks about a customer segment.
-Negative sentiment spikes and media outlets mistake it for legitimate content.
+False Statements: A deepfake video circulates showing your CEO making derogatory remarks about a customer segment.
+Negative sentiment spikes, leading to an influx of negative reviews online, and media outlets mistake it for legitimate content.

-- Product Discrediting: A manipulated image suggests your company knowingly sold defective products, triggering recalls and regulatory scrutiny.
+Product Discrediting: A manipulated image suggests your company knowingly sold defective products, triggering recalls, regulatory scrutiny, and a wave of negative reviews across e-commerce platforms and review sites.

-- Social Media Attack: Coordinated bot networks share a deepfake interview that undermines your brand values, leading to boycotts and hashtag campaigns.
+Social Media Attack: Coordinated bot networks share a deepfake interview that undermines your brand values, leading to boycotts, hashtag campaigns, and a surge in negative reviews online.

 In each case, delayed detection or inadequate response can magnify reputational harm, erode consumer trust, and result in significant revenue loss.